MichaelWhi/provo/README.md

 * "star" projects, so you can remember them.
 They'll stay current even if the name changes (kinda bookmarking projects)
 * consume project info with the API: ProVo serves JSON, XML and implements the [projecta microformat](http://microformats.org/wiki/projecta)

-What dows ProVo stand for?
+What does ProVo stand for?
 ----

 I had the idea very late and wasn't able to figure out that "ProVo" actually is not a good abbreviation for "PROject OVerview" ;-)